Intermix (fashion)

 INTERMIX is an American women's fashion retailer with an omni-channel approach that was established in 1993 by Khajak and Haro Keledjian.

-In addition to its own in-house designed collection, it also offers a curated selection of styles from various designers including Isabel Marant, Balmain, Ulla Johnson, Zimmermann, AGOLDE, Sika, Acne, and Nanushka.
-A notable aspect is that around one-third of its offerings are exclusive to the brand.
+In addition to its own in-house designed collection, it also curates styles from various designers including Isabel Marant, Balmain, Ulla Johnson, Zimmermann, AGOLDE, Sika, Acne, and Nanushka.
+Around one-third of its offerings are exclusive to the brand.

 On May 21, 2021, nine years after being sold to Gap Inc. for $130 million, it was acquired by the private equity firm Altamont Capital Partners.
 In November 2022, a year before closing seventeen of its stores, the New York City-based retailer was sold to Regent, L.P.